We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Talkspace

-If you subscribe to the basic Talkspace plan, you won’t get live therapy sessions, but you can send a phone, video, or written message to your therapist any time of day or night with no limit on the number of messages.
+If you subscribe to the basic messaging-only Talkspace plan, you won’t get live therapy sessions, but you can send a phone, video, or written message to your therapist any time of day or night with no limit on the number of messages.

 BetterHelp vs. Talkspace cost